 TB Alert India

 We work hand in hand with our sister charity TB Alert India to develop, fund and implement a range of projects to tackle TB in the country.
-TB Alert India works across two states in central and southern India, Andhra Pradesh and Telangana, which comprised a single state before their division in June 2014.
+TB Alert India works across two states in central and southern India, Andhra Pradesh and Telangana.

 Working closely with the Indian government, TB Alert India helps ensure people are treated and cured by the national TB programme.
 The organisation brings together local grassroots organisations, traditional healers, pharmacists, women’s self-help groups, people living with HIV, ex-patients and government health services.
 Together, they raise awareness of TB and refer people with symptoms to local health centres for diagnosis and treatment.